A physical protocol for observers near the boundary to obtain bulk information in quantum gravity: Setup

 \section{Setup}

 In this section, we clearly outline our physical setting, the task that the near-boundary observers are given, and the precise powers that they have.

 We will consider a spacetime that, asymptotically, tends to global $AdS_{d+1}$. \be ds^2 \underset{r \rightarrow \infty}{\longrightarrow} -(1 + r^2) dt^2 + {d r^2 \over 1 + r^2} + r^2 d \Omega_{d-1}^2. \ee In our setup, gravity is weak, but it is dynamical.
 The AdS radius sets a natural energy scale and, in these units, the scale at which gravitational effects become strong is denoted by $N = G^{-1 \over (d -1)}$, where $G$ is the low-energy Newton's constant.
-The analysis in this paper is not sensitive to what happens in the UV, beyond this energy scale.
-But we will assume that the predictions of semiclassical gravity are correct at low energies.
+The physical assumption in our analysis is that the low-energy predictions obtained by straightforwardly quantizing gravity are not affected by UV-effects.

 There may be additional dynamical fields in the theory, including string-theoretic excitations.
 We will assume for simplicity, as is standard in AdS/CFT discussions, that there is no hierarchy of interactions and all tree-level interactions are controlled by the parameter ${1 \over N}$, but this assumption can be relaxed as explained in Appendix \ref{apprs}.
 The detailed field-content of the theory will not be important and, apart from the graviton, we will use massive scalars below to discuss the effect of dynamical fields.
 If $\phi$ is such a field of mass $m$, then we will consider normalizable excitations of this field with a boundary value \be \phi(t, r, \Omega) \underset{r \rightarrow \infty}{\longrightarrow} {1 \over r^{\Delta}} O(t, \Omega), \ee where $\Delta = {d \over 2} + \sqrt{({d \over 2})^2 + m^2}$.
 The operators $O(t,\Omega)$ restricted to the time-interval $t \in [0, \epsilon]$ are the natural observables in this setup.